-‘Free Guy’ gives box office a lift with a stronger-than-expected opening
+‘Free Guy’ gives box office a lift, opening with $28.4M

 But the enthusiasm for “Free Guy” was enough to lead Reynolds to announce Saturday that Disney wants a sequel.
 In the film, Reynolds’ character, Guy, realizes he’s a “non playable character” in a “Grand Theft Auto”-like game.
 It features co-stars Jodie Comer, Lil Rel Howery and Taika Waititi.

-Reviews were good, and a male-heavy audience gave “Free Guy” an “A” CinemaScore.
+Reviews were good (82% fresh on Rotten Tomatoes), and a male-heavy audience gave “Free Guy” an “A” CinemaScore.
 (About 60% of moviegoers were male, Disney said.)
 “Free Guy” also added $22.5 million internationally.

 “Free Guy” is also the latest in a comeback for gaming-based movies.
-After decades of futility, Hollywood is increasingly finding success by mining video games for intellectual property.
-Reynolds starred in one of the best performing video game adaptations — 2019’s “Pokémon: Detective Pikachu,” which grossed $432 million worldwide.
+After decades of futility, Hollywood is increasingly finding success by mining videogames for intellectual property.
+Reynolds starred in one of the best performing videogame adaptations — 2019’s “Pokémon: Detective Pikachu,” which grossed $432 million worldwide.

-“Free Guy” will play exclusively in theaters for at least 45 days — and its strong performance through the weekend suggests it could buck the summer’s typical trend of fast drop-offs.
+“Free Guy” will play exclusively in theaters for at least 45 days — and its strong performance through the weekend suggests it could buck the summer’s typical trend of fast drop offs.

 Last week’s top film, “The Suicide Squad,” slid steeply, dropping 70% in its second weekend.
 After its $26.2 million debut, James Gunn’s “Suicide Squad” redo pulled in just $7.8 million for Warner Bros., bringing its two-week total to $42.9 million.
 It’s concurrently playing on HBO Max.